 5. Mentoring Circles

 I’ve shared this idea with you before.
 I’m repeating my self because mentoring circles work.
 Click here for more information.
-If you want more information on mentoring you can download my FREE eBook, Mentoring in the Age of the Millennial from my new ecourse landing page.

 6. Teaching Operations Reviews